amadeuspzs/esp8266-temperature-humidity/README.md

 ![In programme current usage](analysis/measure-current/readings.png)

 This shows the initial reading of RTC memory, sensor measurement and back to sleep, followed by a significant change and publication.

+* Worst case (a reading every 10 minutes) this would last ~3 months on a 1500mAh battery.
+* Better case (heuristically [40 readings a day](analysis/temperature.ipynb)) this would last over a year on a 1500mAh battery.